sriramab/gamamanual/G__Operators.md

 			"pajek",
 			"example_of_Pajek_file");
  ```
-  * "format": the format of the file, "file": the file containing the network, "edges_specy": the species of edges, "vertices_specy": the species of vertices
+  * "format": the format of the file, "file": the file containing the network
 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- load_graph_from_file(
 			"pajek",
-			"example_of_Pajek_file",
-			myVertexSpecy,
-			myEdgeSpecy );
+			"example_of_Pajek_file");
  ```
 * **Examples:**
 ```